northboys/izalul.github.io/_posts/2022-6-8-kafdrop.md

   value: "--topic.deleteEnabled=false --topic.createEnabled=false"
 ```

-May this is help for you who implement DevSecOps.
+May this is help for you who implement Kafka.